sapphiredev/utilities/packages/utilities/README.md

 import { isFunction } from '@sapphire/utilities';
 ```

-**Note:** For typescript users, you need to add `"moduleResolution": "nodenext"` to your tsconfig.json.
+**Note:** For typescript users, subpath import are only supported in --moduleResolution node16 and --moduleResolution nodenext.
 More information can be found [here](https://github.com/microsoft/TypeScript/issues/50794).

 ---